 9. Earning Respect: Make Difficult Decisions

 The PM should have a reputation for making difficult, well-informed decisions.
 This will help the PM earn trust of both management and technical contributors.
-PMs who can step back and look at the big picture, finding a creative solution to intractable problems, are especially valuable.
+Especially valuable PMs with problem solving skills can step back and look at the big picture, finding a creative solution to intractable complication.